What should I expect after learning about the NJ STARS program?

 Your high school should have notified you of your eligibility at the end of your junior year if you were in the top 15% of your class.

-A letter will be mailed from Bergen Community College by mid-March to all qualifying students in Bergen County with information about the NJ STARS program.
+Once Bergen Community College receives the list from HESAA, a letter will be sent to all qualifying students in Bergen County with information about the NJ STARS program, usually by mid-March.

-*If you did not receive a letter from HESAA, or a letter from Bergen Community College by the end of March, please see below.
+*If you did not receive a letter from HESAA or Bergen Community College by the end of March, please see below.

 Students who did not receive correspondence from HESAA or Bergen Community College

 If you did not receive a letter from HESAA, you will not receive a letter from Bergen Community College since you may not have ranked in the top 15% of your class at the end of your junior year.
-Please check with your high school guidance office if you did not qualify at the end of your junior year since you can still qualify if you rank in the top 15% of your class at the end of your senior year.
+If you did not qualify at the end of your junior year, please check with your high school guidance office since you can still qualify if you rank in the top 15% of your class at the end of your senior year.

 Students whose names are not on the HESAA list of qualifying junior high school students but should have been, and students who qualify at the end of their senior year are potentially eligible for the NJ STARS Program.
-However, these students will need to provide proof of their class rank and class size either on an official, final signed and sealed transcript or on the Certification of High School Class Rank Form from their high school which must contain the school seal.
+However, these students will need to provide proof of their class rank and class size either on an official, final signed and sealed transcript or on the Certification of HS Class Rank Form for Prospective NJ STARS Students from their high school which must contain the school seal.

-Qualified out-of-county students should receive a letter from HESAA but should receive correspondence from their home county college.
+Qualified out-of-county students should receive a letter from HESAA but would receive correspondence from their home county college.

 Placement Tests are No Longer Required